MaximilianSti/ocmmed_mirror/README.md

 Refer to the [cluster instructions file](cluster_instructions.md) for an explanation fo the cluster pipeline.

 ## Todo
-test cluster pipeline more extensively test edge cases
+test cluster pipeline with FLuoBIOME data